Sending Money to the Philippines

 There are Western Unions all over the place in the major cities and you won’t have any trouble finding them.
 They will do dollar payout so that you don’t get screwed over on the conversion rate.

 Moneygram was the second cheapest option and you can pick up moneygram pay outs at any BDO bank or many other locations.
 It was a little more expensive than Western Union but still cheaper then a bank transfer.

 I have recently changed banks and now the fees are only a bit more for an international transfer then what Western Union charges.
 Since the fee is nominal I just use it instead of going through the small risk and hassle of a Western Union pick up.

 Check with your bank and find out what they offer and then compare it with the Western Union or Moneygram Fees.
 There are many other options, but they are all kind of a rip off and don’t want to promote them.

-Side note on sending money to the Philippines, found this blog post ‘should I send money to my Filipina girlfriend‘, funny read.
+Side note on sending money to the Philippines, this blog post ‘should I send money to my Filipina girlfriend‘ is a funny read.